LanceBalstad/712Assignment2/app/README.md

-# 712Assignment2 - Android App
+# 712Assignment2 - Android App - Lance Balstad

 ## Description
 This is a basic Android app built using Android Studio.
 The app consists of two activities: